 Admittedly, we’re a little biased here, but with reason.
-Lightspeed Payments is a completely integrated payment processing solution that our merchants love because it’s simple to get started, the fees are predictable and our customer support is always there when they need us.
+Lightspeed Payments is a completely embedded payment processing solution that our merchants love because it’s simple to get started, the fees are predictable and our customer support is always there when they need us.

 Plus, with our nifty Mobile Tap hardware, customers can pay faster without touching a terminal (one less thing to clean after each transaction!)

 Ultimately, the choice is yours, but if you want to learn more about Lightspeed Payments and how it fits into your business, call our team of retail experts today and let’s talk.